 TCOM will call you the day before your surgery between 2pm and 4pm to give you your surgery time.
 TCOM may call you sooner if the schedule is available.
-If your surgery is on a Monday, TCOM will call the Friday before.
-The SurgiCenter is closed on weekends and holidays.
+If your surgery is on a Monday, TCOM will call the Thursday before.
+The SurgiCenter is closed on Fridays, Saturdays, Sundays, and holidays.
 If you do not hear from us, please call TCOM at (309) 662-6120, press option 7 or (800) 466-8275, press option 7.

 When TCOM calls you with your surgery time, we will review the following: